 WHAT: The Lego WeDo is a robotics kit that contains a motor, sensors, and a variety of Lego parts that can construct robots and kinetic sculptures.
 Program your WeDo creation using the tablet software.

-YOUR CHALLENGE: Collect rock and soil samples from the Martian crust using your Mars Rover Robot.
+YOUR CHALLENGE: Working with a partner, collect rock and soil samples from the Martian crust using your Mars Rover Robot.

 CAN YOU: